Tails (Sonic the Hedgehog): In video games

 The feature to play as Tails was added to the 2011 enhanced port of Sonic CD.
-He later appeared as a co-op character in the second episode of Sonic 4.
-Tails was added as a playable character in the enhanced port of Sonic the Hedgehog released in 2013 for mobile devices, and also allowed players to opt for the "Sonic and Tails" mode as well.
+He later appeared as a co-op character in the Sonic the Hedgehog 4: Episode II.
+Tails was added as a playable character in the enhanced port of Sonic the Hedgehog (1991) released in 2013 for mobile devices, and also allowed players to opt for the "Sonic and Tails" mode.

-Sonic and Tails end up facing a group of villains allied with Dr. Eggman, called the Deadly Six when they are shot down while chasing him in the Tornado in Sonic Lost World.
-They run into Eggman and notice him wielding a Cacophonic Conch to control the Deadly Six.
-Despite Tails' warnings, Sonic knocks away the conch, causing the Deadly Six to betray him.
-Eggman reluctantly teams up with Sonic and Tails to stop them.
-This causes numerous conflicts between Tails and Eggman and increases tension in his friendship with Sonic since Sonic believes Eggman is their only hope in defeating the Deadly Six.
-Eventually, Tails gets captured in a trap intended for Sonic, and the Deadly Six plan to use this to their advantage by turning Tails into a robot.
-However, Tails manages to reprogram the computer that would control his mind.
-The seemingly-robotized Tails confronts Sonic at the game's final stage, but by retaining his free will, he takes the Deadly Six by surprise and attacks them.
-Later on, after Sonic defeats Eggman at the game's climax, Sonic apologizes to Tails for doubting him.
-Tails forgives him and the two return home.

 He is a playable character in the 2017 video game Sonic Mania Plus, playing like his older incarnations along with Sonic, Knuckles, Mighty, and Ray.
 He also appears as a playable character in the Sonic Boom-themed games Rise of Lyric, Shattered Crystal and Fire & Ice.
 Tails appears as one of 12 playable characters in the 2019 kart racing game Team Sonic Racing as well.

-Tails was also featured in the Sonic the Hedgehog Level Pack of Lego Dimensions.
-He is also playable if the player uses the Tornado as Sonic to fly around the world.
-In the story mode for the Sonic level titled "Sonic Dimensions", Tails assists Sonic using the Tornado and his technological knowledge.
+Tails was also featured in the Sonic the Hedgehog Level Pack of the toys-to-life game Lego Dimensions.
+He is playable if the player uses the Tornado as Sonic to fly around the world.
+In the story mode for the Sonic level, titled "Sonic Dimensions", Tails assists Sonic using the Tornado and his technological knowledge.
 In the hub world, Tails has a side quest for the player to aid him in disabling all of Eggman's roboticists.
 Tails is a supporting non-playable character in Sonic Forces, finding Classic Sonic and joining up with the resistance in opposing Dr. Eggman and Infinite.